 Our vision: To provide screening services for the early identification and intervention for children with ADHD, and other mental health disorders and learning difficulties.

-Our mission: To ensure that all children with ADHD (and other mental health disorders) has the necessary mental health support to develop to their full potential.
+Our mission: To ensure that all children with ADHD (and other mental health disorders) have the necessary mental health support to develop to their full potential.